Wednesday, 13 May 2020

 Vale of Clyde, from just a couple of miles north, looked to employ an offside trap to thwart the home side.
 From an early stage it was destined to fail.
 The visiting keeper had already pulled off a couple of saves before the trap was breached as ‘The Lang’ went 1-0 up.

 The Lang made it 3-0 with a fantastic move full of fast sweeping football.
-Left winger Jordan Morton looked a class act and he showed it once more as he delivered a pint point low cross for the number 9 to fire home.
+Left winger Jordan Morton looked a class act and he showed it once more as he delivered a pinpoint low cross for the number 9 to fire home.

-I’d noticed that referee Scott Love seemed a bit keener than I remembered from previous junior games with producing yellow cards, although the players seemed to accept his decisions.
+I’d noticed that referee Scott Love seemed a bit keener than I remembered from previous junior games at producing yellow cards, although the players seemed to accept his decisions.

-Rangers replied in similar fashion with a shot flying just wide.
-The home substitute wearing the number 15 shirt had a fine effort saved before making it 5-0 with a skilful dink over the diving keeper; despite the best efforts of a defender to clear off the line.
+Rangers replied in a similar fashion with a shot flying just wide.
+The home substitute wearing the number 15 shirt had a fine effort saved before making it 5-0 with a skilful dink over the diving keeper, despite the best efforts of a defender to clear off the line.

 The 8.40 train was perfectly timed as I wandered back from the ground.
 I briefly nodded and missed my Argyle Street stop to alight at Central Station.
 I was tempted by a bar showing the Celtic match but opted to listen on my radio.

 Blackfriars was a decent enough bar, with an almost continental feel.
-The Goldihops from the local Kelburn Brewery was decent enough.
-A pint of Cart Noir was sampled in my debut visit to Sloan’s where punters were being entertained by a traditional folk band.
+The Goldihops beer from the local Kelburn Brewery was a decent enough option.
+A pint of Cart Noir was sampled in my debut visit to Sloan’s, where punters were being entertained by a traditional folk band.

-A bloke looking like one of The Proclaimers after a rough day was trying to discreetly tell his non plussed mate what a fantastic achievement Celtic had pulled off in defeating Rosenburg and how useless Rangers were; at quite high volume.
+A bloke looking like one of The Proclaimers after a rough day was trying to discreetly tell his nonplussed mate what a fantastic achievement Celtic had pulled off in defeating Rosenburg and how useless Rangers were, at quite a high volume.
 It was entertaining if nothing else.

-The Blue Lagoon supplied my supper; where I had a case of eyes being bigger than my belly, which was no mean feat.
-It wasn’t the cheapest either but these things always seem a good idea after a good session.
+The Blue Lagoon supplied my supper, where I had a case of eyes being bigger than my belly, which was no mean feat.
+It wasn’t the cheapest either, but these things always seem like a good idea after a good session.

 No comments: